Burton and the Notre Dame Fighting Irish host conference foe Miami (FL) - WTOP News

 South Bend, Indiana; Wednesday, 7 p.m.
 EST

 The Hurricanes are 3-4 in ACC play.
-Miami (FL) ranks second in the ACC with 26.2 defensive rebounds per game led by Omier averaging 6.5.
+Miami (FL) is second in the ACC scoring 82.4 points per game and is shooting 49.1%.

-Notre Dame scores 62.8 points per game, 10.1 fewer points than the 72.9 Miami (FL) gives up.
-Miami (FL) has shot at a 49.1% rate from the field this season, 8.8 percentage points above the 40.3% shooting opponents of Notre Dame have averaged.
+Notre Dame’s average of 7.2 made 3-pointers per game is 1.2 fewer made shots on average than the 8.4 per game Miami (FL) allows.
+Miami (FL) averages 9.3 made 3-pointers per game this season, 2.7 more made shots on average than the 6.6 per game Notre Dame gives up.

-TOP PERFORMERS: Burton is shooting 41.0% and averaging 16.3 points for the Fighting Irish.
+TOP PERFORMERS: Markus Burton is averaging 16.3 points and 3.9 assists for the Fighting Irish.
 J.R.
-Konieczny is averaging 9.6 points over the last 10 games for Notre Dame.
+Konieczny is averaging 9.6 points and 6.1 rebounds over the past 10 games for Notre Dame.

-Omier is shooting 62.4% and averaging 17.2 points for the Hurricanes.
-Matthew Cleveland is averaging 16.2 points over the last 10 games for Miami (FL).
+Nijel Pack is averaging 14.3 points and 3.7 assists for the Hurricanes.
+Norchad Omier is averaging 16.3 points and 8.6 rebounds while shooting 66.3% over the past 10 games for Miami (FL).

 LAST 10 GAMES: Fighting Irish: 3-7, averaging 61.1 points, 38.9 rebounds, 8.5 assists, 5.8 steals and 2.5 blocks per game while shooting 39.3% from the field.
 Their opponents have averaged 64.4 points per game.